Mrs Christie Ley

 Computing

 ICT will be used throughout all the other subject areas to enhance the children's understanding and for research purposes.
 Children will be encouraged to use ICT as a tool for furthering their understanding in other curriculum areas.
-This term in Computing we will follow the ‘Digital Learning Cornwall’ units Events and Actions and Sequence in Music.
+Throughout the term there will be an emphasis on keeping ourselves safe online.
+In addition to this, we are following the ‘Digital Learning Cornwall’ units for Years 3 and 4.
+For Year 3’s we will be using the units ‘sequence in music and then move onto ‘events and actions.’
+For Year 4 the units we will cover are ‘Data logging’ and ‘repetition in shapes and games.

 PE